THE WHAREKIRAUPONGA UNDERGROUND MINE

 SITE SERVICES

 Site services, such as power, fibre optic cable, and potable water would be brought to the site from the existing OceanaGold Waihi Processing Plant via a buried trench.
 Where required, this trench would also be used to transport water back to the existing OceanaGold Waihi Water Treatment Plant.
-The proposed trench route is still being investigated.

 OFFICE AND CHANGE HOUSE

 At the site of the portal, an office and changing rooms would be established.
-These would be comprised of modular, temporary style buildings with an approximate footprint of 250 sq m.
-Power and water connections would also need to be arranged, and a sewage system installed.
+These would be comprised of modular, temporary style buildings with an approximate footprint of 250 square metres.
+Power and water connections would

 SERVICE WORKSHOP AND REFUELLING